Like us to subscribe

 As of Saturday, the Big East "felt confident about their discussions with Boise State," a college football industry source told CBSSports.com.

 The Big East, wanting to keep pace with the NCAA landscape, invited five schools in Air Force, Boise State, Houston, Southern Methodist and UCF, though the latter three are the only schools extended an invitation for full entry.
-Air Force and Boise State were only extended invitations as football-only members, probably because to avoid the strain of the current Big East members' Olympic and non-revenue sports from having to travel such great distances and vice versa.
+Air Force and Boise State were extended invitations as football-only members, probably to avoid the strain of the current Big East members' Olympic and non-revenue sports from having to travel such great distances and vice versa.

 Currently no schools have commented on the invitations, though it is expected that UCF will accept, and that Houston and Southern Methodist remain strong possibilities.
 However, it is unlikely that Boise State or Air Force will accept.
 Originally the Big East planned to extended offers to all three major service academies in Army, Navy and Air Force.
 When Army expressed little interest, it became a harder sell to the other two schools.
-Boise has proven over the years that it doesn't need to be in a particular conference to have success.
+Boise State has proven over the years that it doesn't need to be in a particular conference to have success.
 The Broncos just moved to the Mountain West last year after 10-plus years in the Western Athletic Conference, and appear to be comfortable with their new destination.

 Certainly there will be more to come on this subject, so keep a tab open with SB Nation in your browser for updates.

 On Friday night, the AP reported that the Big East will invite Boise State, along with Navy, Air Force, and Central Florida to join the conference as they scramble to fill the void left by the departures of Pittsburgh and Syracuse.
 Boise and the service academies would join as football only members while Central Florida would join for all sports.

 Ralph Russo of the Associated Press reported that the invitations could go out next week.
 In addition to inviting the four new schools, the conference will also increase its exit fee to $10 million.